DavidTorres002/rondalleros/README.md

 # rondalleros
-A page dedicated to La Rondalla de Saltillo
+A page dedicated to La Rondalla de Saltillo using HTML and CSS.